 BRCC baseball set to host Region XXIII tournament this weekend

-After having their hosting duties differed in 2021, BRCC is back as the host of the Region XXIII tournament at Pete Goldsby Field starting Friday afternoon.
+After having their hosting duties deferred in 2021, BRCC is back as the host of the Region XXIII tournament at Pete Goldsby Field starting Friday afternoon.
 A limited field includes just three teams: Nunez CC, Delgado CC and BRCC.

 Schedule/Bracket: